elotroalex/elotroalex/bio.md

 #### Panel presentations

+- "Formación, recursos e innovación para el desarollo humano frent a COVID-19." *Diálogos Bibliotecas en Cuarentena*.
+Biblioteca Juan Bosch.
+May, 2020.
+- "Libraries at the Nexus of Migration."
+ALA Midwinter.
+Philadelphia.
+January 2020.
+- "Mobilizing the Humanities: Building the Supercommons."
+MLA 2020.
+Seattle.
+January 2020.
+-  "Two Case Studies in Minimal Computing."
+Maintainers III: Policy, Practice, and Care.
+Washington, D.C., October 2019.
+- “Black Victory in the Speculative Archive: A Reconstruction of the Typescript of '…..et les chiens se taisaient' by Aimé Césaire.”
+On Archival Truths.
+Stony Brook University.
+New York.
+October 2019.
+- "What We Could Have Told You: Statistical Analysis of Text and the Ends of Narrative."
+HumLab, Umeå universitet.
+Umeå, Sweeden.
+September 2019.
+- "De bibliografía a cartografía: la producción de mapas a partir de bibliografías."
+Universidad Autonoma de México.
+CDMX, México.
+August 2019.
+- "Minimal Computing: On the Borders of Speculative Archives."
+Association for Computers in the Humanities Conference.
+Pittsburgh.
+July 2019.
+- "Difficult Discussions: Diversity in Digital Collections and Archives."
+American Library Association.
+Washington, D.C.
+June 2019.
+- "Minimal Computing in International Collaboration: Ed and Wax."
+Nanjing University.
+China.
+April 2019.
+- "Reading in French Now."
+Maison Française, Columbia University.
+April 2019.
+- "A presentation and discussion of the digital project Torn Apart/Separados."
+Stony Brook University.
+February 2019.
+- "Information, Democracy, Archives, and Absence."
+NYC Digital Humanities Week.
+Fordham University.
+February 2019.
+- *[Librarians as Advocates: Leading Activism on Your Campus and Beyond](http://aocarldvc.wildapricot.org/event-3076927)*.
+ACRL Delaware Valley Chapter
 - "Minimal Computing for Image Collections: the Case of Wax."
 Digital Library Federation.
 Las Vegas.
 October 2018.
 - "On Adding Platforms to Improve Sustainability: The Case for the Minimal Journal."
 Library Publishing Forum 2018.
 Minnesota.
 May 2018
 - "In the Same Boats."
 Migration and Mobility in a Digital Age: Paradoxes of Connectivity and Belonging.
 Columbia University.
 April 2018